GaryBAYLOR/mixR/paper/paper.md

 # Examples

-We demonstrate how to use `mixR` for fitting finite mixture models and mixture model selection using BIC and bLRT.
+We demonstrate how to use `mixR` for fitting finite mixture models and selecting mixture models using BIC and bLRT.

 ## Model fitting